Experienced, Integrative Counsellor, MBACP

 I am a registered member of BACP and adhere to its ethical framework for good practice in Counselling and Psychotherapy.

 I have professional indemnity and public liability insurance.

-I have an up to date, enhanced DBS certificate.
+I have an enhanced DBS certificate.

 Areas of counselling I deal with

 I charge £50 per session (each session lasts up to 60 minutes).

 I offer short, medium and longer term counselling to adult individuals.
 The number of sessions we have is your decision but I will be able to help you think about what might be an appropriate number for the difficulties you are wanting to address.
 The sessions are usually weekly and I currently have availability on Wednesdays, Thursdays and Fridays (daytime and evening).